Protecting against scams

 The AARP Scams and Fraud page features news and tips, including specific information about dozens of specific scams, such as Charity Scams, Debt Relief Scams, Grandparent Scams, Robocalls, and more.

 The Federal Trade Commission (FTC) provides information on limiting unwanted calls and emails, online security, identity theft, and newly reported scams.
+You can also view their Protecting Your Privacy Online page for helpful information on privacy protection for you and your family, as well as how to handle online abuse and harassment.
 There are even more online security tips available from the U.S. Cybersecurity & Infrastructure Security Agency (CISA).

 If you think someone is using your personal information to open accounts, file taxes, or make purchases, visit IdentityTheft.gov to report and recover from identity theft.

 The NH Attorney General’s office has created a Consumer Sourcebook containing general information about the laws that apply to a variety of consumer transactions.

 Download or print the “Money Smart for Older Adults” guidebook from the federal Consumer Financial Protection Bureau.
 This guidebook provides information and tips to help prevent common frauds, scams, and other types of elder financial exploitation.

 Scambusters.org provides free resources on how to avoid popular scams and identity theft threats.